javers/javers.github.io/documentation/repository-configuration/index.md

 Javers javers = JaversBuilder.javers().registerJaversRepository(sqlRepository).build();
 ```

-As you can see, to setup JaversSqlRepository you need to provide two things: SQL dialect name
+As you can see, to setup JaversSqlRepository you need to provide two things: an SQL dialect name
 and a `ConnectionProvider` implementation.

 <h3 id="connection-provider">ConnectionProvider</h3>
-ConnectionProvider serves for your JaversSQLRepository as the source of live JDBC connections.
+ConnectionProvider serves as the source of live JDBC connections for your JaversSQLRepository.
 JaversSqlRepository works in *passive* mode, which means:

-* JaVers doesn’t create JDBC connections on his own and uses connections provided by an application
+* JaVers doesn’t create JDBC connections on its own and uses connections provided by an application
   (via `ConnectionProvider.getConnection()`).
 * JaVers philosophy is to use application’s transactions
-  and never to call SQL `commit` or `rollback` commands on his own.
+  and never to call SQL `commit` or `rollback` commands on its own.

-Thanks to this approach, data managed by application (domain objects) and data managed by JaVers (object snapshots)
+Thanks to this approach, data managed by an application (domain objects) and data managed by JaVers (object snapshots)
 can be saved to SQL database in one transaction.

-If you are using a **transaction manager**, implement a ConnectionProvider to integrate with it.
+If you’re using a **transaction manager**, implement a ConnectionProvider to integrate with it.
 For Spring users, we have out-of-the-box implementation: `JpaHibernateConnectionProvider` from `javers-spring` module.
-Choose it, if you are using Spring/JPA/Hibernate stack (see [JPA Transaction Manager integration](/documentation/spring-integration/#jpa-transaction-manager-integration)).
+Choose this, if you’re using Spring/JPA/Hibernate stack (see [JPA Transaction Manager integration](/documentation/spring-integration/#jpa-transaction-manager-integration)).

-If you are not using any kind of transaction manager, implement a ConnectionProvider to return
+If you’re not using any kind of transaction manager, implement a ConnectionProvider to return
-current connection (thread-safely).
+the current connection (thread-safely).

 **Schema**<br/>
 JaVers creates four tables in SQL database: